 The 2017 CIO 100 found that 70% of organisations listed had a security leader reporting into the CIO.
 This should make security an even higher concern, as the ultimate responsibility for security plans will fall to the CIO.

 4. Security measures and controls

 Businesses should have basic security measures in place to keep its data, employees and customers safe online.
 Simple measures such as creating strong usernames and passwords can go a long way to help secure your business.

-Barclay Group Security CIO, Elena Kvochko wrote in CIO UK that businesses need to implement strong measures at every level of the organisation to achieve true end-to-end security.
+Barclay Group Security CIO, Elena Kvochko told CIO UK that businesses need to implement strong measures at every level of the organisation to achieve true end-to-end security.

 Rarely a week goes by without a business having suffered a data making the headlines.

-If data breaches are a matter of ‘when’ not ‘if, CIOs and system administration should take steps to ensure they are detected quickly.
+If data breaches are a matter of ‘when’ not ‘if, CIOs and system administrators should take steps to ensure they are detected quickly.

-Two-factor password authentication, menawhile can be a cost-effective way to reduce risk from weak passwords while also educating employees on security concerns.
+Two-factor password authentication meanwhile can be a cost-effective way to reduce risk from weak passwords while also educating employees on security concerns.

 Ascential CIO Sean Harley says: “We are reducing the risk of people choosing simple passwords, we worked with the technical team to implement a single sign-on solution.”

 Network monitoring systems help admins understand what is going on in their network.